Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Method

 \subsection{Graph Neural Networks}

-All the Graph Neural Networks (GNNs) investigated in this paper can be abstracted as Message Passing Neural Networks (MPNNs).
-A general MPNN operation iteratively updates the node features $\textbf{h}^{(l)}_{i} \in \mathbb{R}^{d}$ from layer $l$ to layer $l + 1$ via propagating messages through neighbouring nodes $j \in \mathcal{N}_{i}$, which can be formalised by the following equation:
+All the GNNs investigated in this paper can be abstracted as Message Passing Neural Networks (MPNNs).
+A general MPNN operation iteratively updates the node features $\textbf{h}^{(l)}_{i} \in \mathbb{R}^{d}$ from layer $l$ to layer $l + 1$ via propagating messages through neighbouring nodes $j \in \mathcal{N}_{i}$, which can be formalised as

 where MESSAGE and UPDATE are learnable functions, such as Multi-Layer Perceptrons (MLPs), $\mathcal{N}_{i} = \{j|(i,j) \in \mathcal{E}\}$ is the (1-hop) neighbourhood of node $i$, and $\bigoplus$ is a permutation-invariant local neighbourhood aggregation function, such as sum, mean or max.
 After $k$ iterations of aggregation, node $i$’s representation $\textbf{h}_{i}^{(k)}$ can capture the structural information within its $k$-hop graph neighbourhood.
 Then, the graph embedding $\textbf{h}_{G} \in \mathbb{R}^{d}$ can be obtained via a READOUT function: